RaKostas/Python_R_STATA-applications/Projects/Big Data/3rd/README.md

 ## Overview

-This repository contains a comprehensive Big Data analysis project completed as part of the MSc program in Applied Economics and Data Analysis.
-The goal is to apply core machine learning and data mining algorithms to real-world datasets, evaluate their performance, and draw meaningful conclusions.
+This repository contains a Big Data analysis project wher the goal is to apply core machine learning and data mining algorithms to real-world datasets, evaluate their performance, and draw meaningful conclusions.

 Every analysis in this project is implemented **twice** — once in **R** and once in **Python** — to validate results across different algorithmic implementations and demonstrate cross-language proficiency.